-David Markus, lecturer, Department of Sociology, Anthropology and Criminal Justice, will discuss his work Clemson’s Fort Hill property archaeological excavation.
+David Markus, lecturer, Department of Sociology, Anthropology and Criminal Justice, will discuss his work on Clemson’s Fort Hill property archaeological excavation.
 Students and faculty have been working to complete the history of the home to include the experiences of the enslaved African Americans who lived and worked at Fort Hill.

 Friday, March 29

 Travers Scott, associate professor, Department of Communication, will speak on his research into the realities of technology addictions, technology-induced sicknesses and what he calls “technopathologies.”
 He is author of the book, “Pathology and Technology: Killer Apps and Sick Users.”